-RESPONSE: The clear teaching of Scripture is that we are judged for our own deeds.
+RESPONSE: To begin, our moral intuition is correct: The clear teaching of Scripture is that we are judged for our own deeds—not those of our parents.
 The overarching teaching of the Bible is that God will judge each person according to their own deeds (Mt.
 16:27; Lk.
 12:47-48; Jn.
 5:29: Dan.
 12:2; Rom.
 2:6; Rev. 20:12; Ezek.
 18:19-20; Eph.
 2:3).
-A principle of hermeneutics is to interpret the “unclear in light of the clear.”
-These passages clearly teach that we are judged for our own sin –not someone else’s:

 (Ezek.
 18:19-20) As for his father, because he practiced extortion, robbed his brother and did what was not good among his people, behold, he will die for his iniquity.
 19 Yet you say, ‘Why should the son not bear the punishment for the father’s iniquity?’
 When the son has practiced justice and righteousness and has observed all My statutes and done them, he shall surely live.
 20 The person who sins will die.
 The son will not bear the punishment for the father’s iniquity, nor will the father bear the punishment for the son’s iniquity; the righteousness of the righteous will be upon himself, and the wickedness of the wicked will be upon himself.

 (Deut.
 24:16) Fathers shall not be put to death for their sons, nor shall sons be put to death for their fathers; everyone shall be put to death for his own sin.

 (2 Kin.
 14:6) The sons of the slayers [King Amaziah] did not put to death, according to what is written in the book of the Law of Moses, as the LORD commanded, saying, “The fathers shall not be put to death for the sons, nor the sons be put to death for the fathers; but each shall be put to death for his own sin.”